 - cancers of the eye

-- arteriovenous malformations (tangled blood vessels that leak and disrupt normal flow)
+- arteriovenous malformations, which are tangled blood vessels that leak and disrupt your normal flow

 - neurological problems, such as trigeminal neuralgia

 - tumors in the lung, liver, abdomen, spine, prostate, head, and neck

 Doctors may use SRS to treat older adults or people who are too sick to have conventional surgery.
 Sometimes, after someone has had surgery to remove a cancerous tumor, a doctor will use SRS to kill any remaining tumor cells that the surgeon may have missed.

 You’ll have one or more imaging scans, such as a CT scan or MRI prior to treatment.
 Your doctor may inject a contrast agent to help them understand the size and location of the tumor or other structure they need to treat.
 A lot of planning will go into structuring your treatment.

 Tell your doctor about any medications you’re taking and any devices or implants you have, such as: